edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4.md_CubicCurve4.md

-# Presentation 0.01
+# Tutorial 0.01
 ##ControlPoly4 and CubicCurve4 macros in NURBSlib_EVM

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

-This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library
+This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_.
+This is not a FreeCAD tutorial.

+As a library, NURBSlib_EVM provides basic elements that _can_ be used to produce models, but are not streamlined.
+Some steps in this tutorial will feel repetitive.
+They _can_ be automated, and they _will_ be automated eventually, however, _at this time_, priority is given to stability and versatility of the objects

 ### Requirements to follow this presentation:
 * ability to set up a macro in [FreeCAD](http://www.freecadweb.org/)